 What is Luxury?

 Excessive individualism is a decisive factor when attempting to define luxury.
 Even scientists find it difficult to define why joie de vivre sometimes fades away, which is not an unfamiliar condition for narcissists.
-Self-realisation, self-representation and individualism are social ideals that help to stimulate consumerism.
+Self-realization, self-representation, and individualism are social ideals that help to stimulate consumerism.
 The desire to be special is of key importance.

-According to Kant (German philosopher 1724 – 1804), opulent luxury serves culture, the arts and the sciences, whereas excessive public indulgence is tasteless and thus has no positive effect on our welfare.
+According to Kant (German philosopher 1724 – 1804), opulent luxury serves culture, the arts, and the sciences, whereas excessive public indulgence is tasteless and thus has no positive effect on our welfare.
 From an economic viewpoint, Kant considers opulence to be an unnecessary expense that makes us poor, while indulgence makes us sick.
-One thing is certain: An overdeveloped feeling of vanity is not a question of intelligence, since stupid and clever are close associates.
-Self-realisation and individualism are social ideals, which is why I keep asking myself why everyone wears the same clothes.
-Is our individuality just a fake?
+One thing is certain: An overdeveloped feeling of vanity is not a question of intelligence since stupid and clever are close associates.
+Self-realization and individualism are social ideals, which is why I keep asking myself why everyone wears the same clothes.
+Is our individuality just fake?

-We take full advantage of the capability of European suppliers to produce our bags using sustainable methods throughout the entire manufacturing process – all the way through to the packaging that is used to ship our products all over the world.
+We take full advantage of European suppliers’ capability to produce our bags using sustainable methods throughout the entire manufacturing process – all the way through to the packaging that is used to ship our products all over the world.
 Another important factor is that each bag is crafted by hand.
 We procure everything we need to produce our bags in Europe: the leather, the lining, the thread, the rivets, the zips, the magnets… even the gold thread.
 Since export duties have increased so much and the transport to France by plane produces more CO2 than if we transported everything by road, we decided to relocate production from Casablanca to France this year.
-Unfortunately, “Made in France” is more prestigious than Casablanca and the production location in France embodies “savoir-faire”, so we are spending more money on luxury.
+Unfortunately, “Made in France” is more prestigious than Casablanca, and the production location in France embodies “savoir-faire”, so we are spending more money on a luxury.

 My Two Cents